Frequently Asked Questions About Business Practices

 What do I need to know about billing and coding for reimbursement?

-Do private insurers reimburse for speech-language pathology or audiology services?
+Do private insurers reimburse for audiology or speech-language pathology services?

 Considering a practice that does not accept insurance contracts?
 It is possible to prosper, if you weigh the pros and cons and adjust your practice accordingly.